The Eilenberg-MacLane Spectrum of \mathbb{F}_1: The Algebraic Structure of

 A similarly straightforward inductive analysis indicates that the remaining morphisms of $\Fin_\ast$ behave as expected under $\frB^n\fun$.
 This leads to the following.

 \begin{thm} As a $\Gamma$-object in $s^{n}\Set_\ast$, the functor $\frB^n\fun$ is isomorphic to $(\mathfrak{S}^n)^{\vee}$ in the sense of Definition \ref{defn:foldbar} . \end{thm}

 \begin{rmk} In other words, $\frB^n\fun$ is precisely the $\Gamma$-object describing the free partial commutative monoid structure on the partial strict $n$-category with a unique non-identity $n$-cell.
 It is, in a certain sense, the most degenerate possible object with ``$n$-categorical structure'' and ``symmetric monoidal structure.''
 It has an identity morphism and a single non-trivial morphism, and there is ``space'' for things to be tensored and composed, but (except for the identity) no assumptions are made on \textit{how} precisely to do so.
-Morphisms from this object to a symmetric monoidal $n$-category simply pick out an $n$-endomorphism of the identity $(n-1)$-endomorphism of the tensor unit. \end{rmk}
+Morphisms from this object to a symmetric monoidal $n$-category simply pick out an $n$-endomorphism of the identity $(n-1)$-endomorphism of the tensor unit.
+If that symmetric monoidal $n$-category is in fact an infinite loop space, this recovers its $n^{th}$ homotopy group. \end{rmk}